-(c) In case of a tie vote, a question

-shall be lost.
+(c) In case of a tie vote, a question shall be lost.

 2. (a) Unless the Speaker directs otherwise, the Clerk shall conduct a record vote or quorum call by electronic device.
-In such a case the Clerk shall enter on the Journal and publish in the Congressional Record, in alphabetical order in each category, the names of Members recorded as voting in the affirmative, the names of Members recorded as voting in the negative. and the names of Members answering present as if they had been called in the manner provided in clause 3.
-Except as otherwise permitted under clause 9 or 10 of this rule or under clause 6 of rule XVIII, the minimum time for a record vote or quorum call by electronic device shall be 15 minutes.
+In such a case the Clerk shall enter on the Journal and publish in the Congressional Record, in alphabetical order in each category, the names of Members recorded as voting in the affirmative, the names of Members recorded as voting in the negative, and the names of Members answering present as if they had been called in the manner provided in clause 3.
+A record vote by electronic device shall not be held open for the sole purpose of reversing the outcome of such vote.
+Except as otherwise permitted under clause 8 or 9 of this rule or under clause 6 of rule XVIII, the minimum time for a record vote or quorum call by electronic device shall be 15 minutes.

-(b) When the electronic voting system is inoperable or is not used, the Speaker or Chairman may direct the Clerk to conduct a record vote or quorum call as provided in clause 3 or
+(b) When the electronic voting system is inoperable or is not used, the Speaker or Chairman may direct the Clerk to conduct a record vote or quorum call as provided in clause 3 or 4.

 3. The Speaker may direct the Clerk to conduct a record vote or quorum call by call of the roll.
 In such a case the Clerk shall call the names of Members, alphabetically by surname.
-When two or more have the same surname, the name of the State (and, if necessary to distinguish among Members from the same State, the given names of the Members) shall be added.
+When two or more have the same surname. the name of the State (and, if necessary to distinguish among Members from the same State, the given names of the Members) shall be added.
 After the roll has been called once, the Clerk shall call the names of those not recorded, alphabetically by surname.
 Members appearing after the second call, but before the result is announced, may vote or announce a pair.
 4. (a) The Speaker may direct a record vote or quorum call to be conducted by tellers.
 In such a case the tellers named by the Speaker shall record the names of the Members voting on each side of the question or record their presence, as the case may be, which the Clerk shall enter on the Journal and publish in the Congressional Record.
 Absentees shall be noted, but the doors may not be closed except when ordered by the Speaker.
-The minimum time for a record vote or quorum call by tellers shall be 15 minntes

-(b) On the demand of a Member, or at the suggestion of the Speaker, the names of Members sufficient to make a quorum in the Hall of the House who do not vote shall be noted by the Clerk. entered on the Journal, reported to the Speaker with the names of the Members voting, and be counted and announced in determining the presence of a quorum to do business.
+The minimum time for a record vote or quorum call by tellers shall be 15 minutes. (b) On the demand of a Member, or at the suggestion of the Speaker, the names of Members sufficient to make a quorum in the Hall of the House who do not vote shall be noted by the Clerk, entered on the Journal, reported to the Speaker with the names of the Members voting, and be counted and announced in determining the presence of a quorum to do business.

-5. (a) In the absence of a quorum, a majority comprising at least 15 Members, which may include the Speaker. may compel the attendance of absent
+5. (a) In the absence of a quorum, a majority comprising at least 15 Members, which may include the Speaker, may compel the attendance of absent Members.

-(b) Subject to clause 7(b) a majority of those present may order the Sergeant-at-Arms to send officers appointed by him to arrest those Members for whom no sufficient excuse is made and shall secure and retain their attendance.
-The House shall determine on what condition they shall be dis-charged.
+(b) Subject to clause 7(b) a majority described in paragraph (a) may order the Sergeant-at-Arms to send officers appointed by him to arrest those Members for whom no sufficient excuse is made and shall secure and retain their attendance.
+The House shall determine on what condition they shall be discharged.
 Unless the House otherwise directs, the Members who voluntarily appear shall be admitted immediately to the Hall of the House and shall report their names to the Clerk to be entered on the Journal as present.